schrilax/schrilax.github.io/_teaching/2019-Q4-teaching-GM.md

 The task has three parts as follows :-

-* In the first part, I want everyone to study the relationship between reconstruction error and the latent dimensionality of the embedding.
-To do this, I want everyone to run each of the different configurations and subsequently **save** and **plot** the **reconstruction error** for the three above network configurations. **The provided code already does this**.
-For example, this is how my recreation error curve looks like for some neural network setting.
+* In the first part, you will be studying the relationship between reconstruction error and the latent dimensionality of the embedding.
+To do this, you will run each of the different configurations and subsequently **save** and **plot** the **reconstruction error** for the three above network configurations. **The provided code already does this**.
+For example, this is how the recreation error curve looks like for some neural network setting.

 <img src="https://schrilax.github.io/files/recreation_err.png" width="700"/>

-* In the second part, I want everyone to interpolate in latent spaces i.e. using the provided code to interpolate between the mean latent representation of different digits.
+* In the second part, you will interpolate in latent spaces i.e. using the provided code to interpolate between the mean latent representation of different digits.
 See below for an example.
-Can you guess the two digits between which I am interpolating in latent space ?
-I want **three** different combinations of interpolations to be done using either setting 2 or 3.
-Please feel free to choose whatever digits you want to interpolate between. **To do this part, please take a look at example 1 in './code/tf_ae_mnist.py' and example 2 in './code/plot_lde.py'**.
+Can you guess the two digits between which we are interpolating in latent space ?
+Please choose **three** different combinations of interpolations to be done using either setting 2 or 3.
+Please feel free to choose whatever digits you want to interpolate between. **To do this part, please take a look at example 1 in 'tf_ae_mnist.py' and example 2 in 'plot_lde.py'**.

 <img src="https://schrilax.github.io/files/img_0.0.png" width="100"/><img src="https://schrilax.github.io/files/img_0.1.png" width="100"/><img src="https://schrilax.github.io/files/img_0.2.png" width="100"/><img src="https://schrilax.github.io/files/img_0.3.png" width="100"/><img src="https://schrilax.github.io/files/img_0.4.png" width="100"/><img src="https://schrilax.github.io/files/img_0.5.png" width="100"/><img src="https://schrilax.github.io/files/img_0.6.png" width="100"/><img src="https://schrilax.github.io/files/img_0.7.png" width="100"/><img src="https://schrilax.github.io/files/img_0.8.png" width="100"/><img src="https://schrilax.github.io/files/img_0.9.png" width="100"/><img src="https://schrilax.github.io/files/img_1.0.png" width="100"/>

-* In the third part, I want everyone to plot the 2-D embedding for the test dataset of MNIST (similar to what you saw in class). **To do this part, please refer to example 3 in './code/plt_2d.py'**.
+* In the third part, you will plot the 2-D embedding for the test dataset of MNIST (similar to what you saw in class). **To do this part, please refer to example 3 in 'plt_2d.py'**.

 ### Submission ###
 Please submit a report/document which has all three parts included in it.
 Please also include your observations and any intuitions you have regarding the results you obtained.

 ### Code ###
-Here is the code in the main file **'./code/tf_ae_mnist.py'**
+Here is the code in the main file **'tf_ae_mnist.py'**

 ```python
 from __future__ import absolute_import